 About Shared Adventures

-Founded in 1994 by Foster Andersen, a quadriplegic survivor of a spinal cord injury, Shared Adventures has provided hundreds of life-enriching recreational and social activities for people with special needs.
+Founded in 1994 by Foster Andersen, a survivor of a spinal cord injury with quadriplegia, Shared Adventures has provided hundreds of life-enriching recreational and social activities for people with special needs.

 Foster saw a community in need